 Skip to main content

-‘Tree of Welcome’ Project
+Tree of Welcome’ Project:

-This is an ongoing project of the Awareness group which we started during Refugee Week 2016.
-The ‘Tree of Welcome ‘is a public display of messages extending welcome, friendship and support towards the Syrian families arriving in Exeter.
+This was an ongoing project of the Awareness group which we started during Refugee Week 2016.
+TheTree of Welcome was a public display of messages extending welcome, friendship and support towards the Syrian families who arrived in Exeter from 2016-2020.
 Personal messages and drawings were created on Hands of Welcome by Year 6 children at Alphington Primary School and members of the public during Refugee Week.
-These have been added to subsequently by Yr.
+These were added to subsequently by Yr.
 6 classes at Ladysmith School and St. Sidwell’s Primary school.
-The messages and images contained on the Hands of Welcome are beautiful and inspiring and offer a clear and powerful voice, which collectively welcome newly arrived refugees with warmth and compassion.
+The messages and images contained on the Hands of Welcome are beautiful and inspiring and offer a clear and powerful voice, which collectively welcome newly arrived refugees with warmth and compassion.The ‘Tree of Welcome ‘was on display at venues in the city including Exeter City Council’s offices in Paris St..

 Below: Images of individual Hands of Welcome and our Welcome Tree at St. Sidwell’s Community Centre.